viam-modules/lorawan/README.md

 This Viam module provides models for LoRaWAN **nodes** (end devices/transmitters) as well as LoRaWAN **gateways** (receivers).

 The LoRaWAN **node** models allow registering a LoRaWAN node with a LoRaWAN gateway.
-These models also implement Viam's Sensor GetReadings method by calling GetReadings on the gateway model and filtering the output to just the particular nodes's readings.

 The LoRaWAN **gateway** models interface with a physical gateway device (such as the [Waveshare SX1302 LoRaWAN gateway HAT for Raspberry Pi](https://www.waveshare.com/wiki/SX1302_LoRaWAN_Gateway_HAT)) to pull all sensor readings from the gateway device and return them through Viam's Sensor [GetReadings](https://docs.viam.com/dev/reference/apis/components/sensor/#getreadings) method.

 ## Example use
 A typical architecture involves:

+- a Raspberry Pi connected to Viam
-- a gateway physically attached to a machine -- either an HAT connected to a Raspberry Pi SBC or a machine with internal LoRaWAN radios
+- a gateway physically attached to a the Raspberry Pi
 - one or more LoRaWAN nodes physically located up to a couple miles away from the gateway

 The machine runs `viam-server`.
 The `viam-server` configuration must include: